(Pending WSCUC approval)

-A.I. technologies are exploding across the professional world, and studying them at TMU along with all the fundamental CIS skills a top-shelf technologist needs will equip you not only to find challenging and satisfying employment upon graduation but to glorify God for the rest of your life in the development and deployment of intelligent machines.
+A.I. technologies are exploding across the professional world, and studying them at TMU along with all the fundamental computer science skills a top-shelf technologist needs will equip you not only to find challenging and satisfying employment upon graduation but to glorify God for the rest of your life in the development and deployment of intelligent machines.

 Explore the brilliant designs of our Creator in the human mind and brain, and the brilliant ways human beings are now studying, reproducing, and applying those designs in the intelligent machines and software technologies they create.